skingry/resume/README.md

-resume
+My Resume
 ======

-My Resume in JSON format
+Howdy recruiters!
+Want to know what I've done and what I'm good at?
+Well look no further, it's my resume in easily parsible JSON!!!!